Rosemary King: Storylines

 Rosemary schemes by playing mind games with tenant Andy Sugden (Kelvin Fletcher) to evict his ex-wife, Katie (Sammy Winward), and Perdita from Butler's Farm.
-She called him in, telling him under his tenancy agreement, he could not sublet any part of Butler's farm if he wanted to continue renting it.
+She called him in, telling him under his tenancy agreement, he could not sublet any part of Butler's Farm if he wanted to continue renting it.
 Andy tells Katie and Perdita that they would have to find new premises and Rosemary told them they could use the stables at Home Farm in exchange for a 10% stake in the business.
 Perdita is furious at Rosemary muscling in but Katie was thrilled, seeing it as a chance to move up in the world.

 Rosemary later became good friends with Zak, and grew close to his daughter Belle (Eden Taylor-Draper) – particularly when Rosemary agrees to pay the fees for her to go to private school.
-Zak worked as gamekeeper at Home Farm, further building up their friendship.
+Zak worked as a gamekeeper at Home Farm, further building up their friendship.
 However, Zak's wife and Belle's mother Lisa (Jane Cox) suspects they were having an affair, which is not helped by Shadrach, Zak's brother, making comments about Rosemary.
 Lisa slaps Rosemary and throws Zak out, but Rosemary talks her round.
-Shortly afterwards, Grayson borrows money from Rosemary to a bet on the horse that belonged to local veterinarian Hari Prasad (John Nayagam), but it loses and Grayson tells Hari to get the money back.
+Shortly afterwards, Grayson borrows money from Rosemary to place a bet on the horse that belonged to local veterinarian Hari Prasad (John Nayagam), but it loses and Grayson tells Hari to get the money back.
 Rosemary becomes involved, telling Hari not to worry about the money he owed her.
-She also gives him the money he needed to repay what he had embezzled from the vet's surgery accounts to buy the horse if he told the police he overheard the Kings talking about the murder weapon.
+She also gives him the money he needed to repay the money he had embezzled from the vet's surgery accounts to buy the horse if he told the police he overheard the Kings talking about the murder weapon.
 Hari agrees and pressure his fiancée Louise Appleton (Emily Symons) to back him up.
-Matthew works out Rosemary is behind Hari and Louise's statements and doesb;t think much of them.
-Hari finds himself in trouble when Louise finds out was he lying and goes to the police.
+Matthew works out Rosemary is behind Hari and Louise's statements and does not think much of them.
+Later, Hari finds himself in trouble when Louise finds out was he lying and goes to the police.
 He runs her car off the road, trying to stop her.
-On the day of the trial, Hari and Louise fail to show as Louise tells the police that she and Hari had heard the King brothers discussing Tom's murder and reports Hari's vehicular assault, resulting in his arrest and The Kings were released and were waiting for Rosemary.
-She tells Carrie she had lied and Carrie recorded it, later playing it to the Kings and they confront Rosemary.
-She tries to call for help but Matthew grabbs the phone, holding it over a balcony.
+On the day of the trial, Hari and Louise fail to show as Louise tells the police that she and Hari had heard the King brothers discussing Tom's murder and reports Hari's vehicular assault, resulting in his arrest and the King brothers being released, who were waiting for Rosemary.
+She tells Carrie she had lied and Carrie recorded it, later playing it to the Kings, who confront Rosemary.
+She tries to call for help but Matthew grabs the phone, holding it over a balcony.
 Rosemary tries to grab it but loses her balance, falling over the balcony and landing on the floor below.
 Rosemary is unhurt apart from a sore ankle and fears for her life.
 Matthew agrees to call an ambulance only if Rosemary will sign over Home Farm to the Kings.
 Rosemary, with her back against the wall, complies.